-Growing Food In Different Climate Zones Starting a new fruit or vegetable garden can be an exciting time, and it can be difficult to know where exactly to begin.
-Even experienced gardeners can find themselves overwhelmed when trying to grow food in a completely new climate.
+Survival Gardening: What Grows Where

 Which crops grow best?
 How long is the growing season?
 When is the last average frost date (assuming you aren't living in a tropical zone)?

+These are the sorts of questions to start with when planning your survival garden.

+And you really need this knowledge, because even experienced gardeners find themselves overwhelmed when trying to grow food in a completely new climate.

-These are the sorts of questions to start with. {adinserter backyardliberty}Fortunately, the US Department of Agriculture (USDA) has a nationwide standard of splitting the country up into 11 basic hardiness zones based on the area's coldest average temperatures in winter.
+The US Department of Agriculture (USDA) has a nationwide standard of splitting the country up into 11 basic hardiness zones based on the area's coldest average temperatures in winter.
 Their interactive USDA Hardiness Zone Map is therefore an excellent place to start.

-How Do I know My Climate Zone?
+Do I know My Climate Zone?

-Once you identify your region's USDA climate zone, you can get a good idea of factors such as how long winters last, how cold it gets, the length of the growing season, and which food crops can and can't thrive.
+Once you know your region's USDA climate zone, you can identify the factors that influence your survival crops, such as how long winters last, how cold it gets, the length of the growing season, and which food crops can and can't thrive.

 The USDA hardiness definitions and map does provide a great basic framework to get you started, but keep in mind that it does have its limitations.

-Because hardiness is only measured by the coldest temperatures of the year, it doesn't take other climate factors into account.
-Some of these can include:
+Hardiness is only measured by the coldest temperatures of the year, and it doesn't take other climate factors into account.
+Still, you need to be aware of: